gweidart/cohere-api/preamble.md

                - Attempt up to 3 retries before marking the contract as "invalid."

         **3. Security Analysis and Reporting:**
-           - Utilize the "Analyze Solidity Contract" tool to thoroughly analyze the compiled contracts for vulnerabilities.
+           - Utilize the `analyze_with_slither` tool to thoroughly analyze the compiled contracts for vulnerabilities.
            - Generate comprehensive reports in a standardized JSON format, including:
              - Contract's complexity level.
              - Injected vulnerabilities.